electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 ---
 title: 'Packaging Your Application'
-description: 'To distribute your app with Electron, you need to package and rebrand it.
-To do this, you can either use specialized tooling or manual approaches.'
+description: 'To distribute your app with Electron, you need to package it and create installers.'
 slug: tutorial-packaging
 hide_title: false
 ---